writetohoney/ai-in-public-sector/syllabus.md

 ## Course Description

 This graduate seminar is a practical and critical introduction to artificial intelligence *in and for the public sector*.
-It is designed for future public servants, policy leaders, and analysts who need to understand how AI systems actually work — and how to govern and deploy them responsibly inside real government institutions.
+It is designed for current and future public servants, policy leaders, and analysts who need to understand how AI systems actually work and how to govern and deploy them responsibly inside real government institutions.

 The course does two things at once.
 It builds the **fluency** to understand modern AI without turning students into engineers: how machine learning and large language models work, what they are genuinely good for, and how they fail.
 And it builds the **judgment** to govern AI: the harms these systems produce, the entry points where governance can bite, the machinery of government that decides what gets built and bought, and the international frameworks now taking shape.
-No coding is required — only curiosity and a willingness to experiment.
+No coding is required: only curiosity and a willingness to experiment.

 A single throughline runs through every week: **governing AI well means holding tensions, not resolving them away.** Efficiency competes with equity; speed with accountability; the value of data with its capacity to harm; automation with the citizen's right to a human, contestable decision; sovereignty with openness.
-AI does not remove these tensions — it sharpens them.
+AI does not remove these tensions; rather, it sharpens them.
 The course deliberately steers between two failure modes: the *hype* that adopts AI faster than it can be understood or governed, and the *reflexive fear* that refuses to engage at all.
 Between them sits the public servant's real task.

 Each week pairs conceptual learning with real-world cases and hands-on exercises, and the course features guest speakers from government and industry.
 Students gain experience using generative AI, evaluating AI systems, and producing the documents and prototypes public-service careers actually demand, culminating in an applied final project.